-The UNECE region was the only region in the United Nations system to increase the share of renewable energy in TFC from 2012 to 2014 to 11 per cent (UNECE 2017a)..
-This outcome was driven by strong support mechanisms and increased application of market-based approaches, such as auctions, decreased installation costs, and increased awareness of the economics of renewable energy.
-The region is committed to further development of renewable energy based on cost-effective application of market-based approaches (dena 2017).
+The UNECE region was the only region in the United Nations system to increase the share of renewable energy in TFC from 2012 to 2014 to 11% (see Figure 2).
+This outcome was driven by strong support mechanisms supported by increased application of market-based approaches such as auctions, decreased installation costs, and increased awareness of the economics of renewable energy.
+The region is committed to further development of renewable energy based on cost-effective application of market-based approaches.

-For the UNECE region as a whole, renewable energy from wind, solar, and geothermal accounted for only 1.6 per cent of TPES in 2014.
-If hydropower, biofuels and waste are included, this figure rises to 9 per cent, compared to a global share of 14 per cent.
+For the UNECE region as a whole, renewable energy from wind, solar, and geothermal accounted for only 1.6% of TPES in 2014.
+If hydropower, biofuels and waste are included, this figure rises to 9%, compared to a global share of 14%.
 The numbers show that modern renewable energies are still lagging.
-Solar and wind power had a share of 2.1 per cent in TPES in Western and Central Europe, the highest share among UNECE sub-regions (UNECE 2017a).
+Solar and wind power had a share of 2.1% in TPES in Western and Central Europe, the highest share among UNECE sub-regions.